-Activity Levels and Fleet Mix: Table P.2-7 and Table P.2-8 provide the operating levels and fleet mix for the 2018 Accelerated Alternative A. The 2018 aircraft operations are based on the high-growth scenario forecast prepared for the 2007 Part 150 Study Update4 and this EIS.
+Activity Levels and Fleet Mix: Table P.2-7 and Table P.2-8 provide the operating levels and fleet mix for the 2018 Accelerated Alternative A. The 2018 aircraft operations are based on the high-growth scenario forecast prepared for the 2007 Part 150 Study Update and this EIS.
 The 2018 Accelerated Alternative A includes 318,250 annual aircraft operations or 872 average-annual day operations, an increase of 10.4 percent from the 2012 Accelerated Alternative A operating levels and an increase of 17.2 percent from the 2018 Alternative A with the base-growth forecast.
-The primary difference between the high-growth and base-growth forecast is the increase in large jet aircraft in the high-growth forecast to account for the hubbing activity of Skybus Airlines.
+The primary difference between the high-growth forecast to account for the hubbing activity of a low-cost carrier.